llm-case-studies/whowhe2wha/Docs/CURRENT_STATE.md

 -   **Advanced User Input:**
     -   **Voice Dictation:** Key text fields in the "Add Event" form support voice-to-text transcription.
-    -   **Automatic Geocoding:** The "Where" field automatically converts textual locations into precise addresses and geographic coordinates using the Gemini API.
+    -   **Automatic Geocoding:** The "Where" field automatically converts new textual locations into precise addresses and geographic coordinates using the Gemini API.

 -   **Interactive Data Exploration:**
     -   **Spatial View (Map Modal):** Clicking a location tag opens a modal showing a map, nearby events, and key contacts with a one-click "Schedule" action.